 Travel for EarthCube-related Meetings!

-The Early Career Travel Grant can provide reimbursement funds between $500 (for individuals) and $1000 (for underrepresented minorities) for participation at professional meetings, workshops or conferences held in the United States where EarthCube-related work is to be presented or discussed.
+The Early Career Travel Grant can provide reimbursement funds between $500 (for individuals) and $1000 (for self-identified members from underrepresented groups in STEM) for participation at professional meetings, workshops or conferences held in the United States where EarthCube-related work is to be presented or discussed.
 The Engagement Team developed the Early Career Travel Grant to disseminate information about and promote EarthCube activities and to cultivate the next generation of EarthCube participants.

 Early career researchers from all US-based academic institutions, including universities and colleges, their departments or science clubs/organizations, as well as State Geological Surveys or other government entities, are invited to apply for travel support to a scientific meeting, conference or workshop where they will be presenting work that is aligned with the goals of the EarthCube program.